bayofmany/peapod/README.md

 # peapod
-> The project's name refers to the java class encapsulation of graph vertices, like peapods are wrapping peas.
+> The project's name refers to the java class encapsulation of graph vertices,
+> just like peapods are wrapping peas.

 An ORM / OGM for the Tinkerpop 3 graph stack.
 This project has been created as an alternative to the Frames module in Tinkerpop 2.